weweb-assets/ww-chat-ai/AI.md

 - chatState: ***READ ONLY*** Contains messages array and utils object. (path: variables['current_element_uid-chatState'])

 ***Events:***
 - messageSent: Triggered when the user sends a message.
-Payload: { message: { text, role: 'user', timestamp } }
+Payload: { message: { id, content, role: 'user', timestamp, attachments?: File[] } }
 - messageReceived: Triggered when a new assistant message is detected.
-Payload: { message }
+Payload: { message: { id, content, role: 'assistant', timestamp, attachments? } }
 - attachmentClick: Triggered when user clicks an attachment in a message.
 Payload: { attachment: { id, name, url, type, size } }
 - pendingAttachmentClick: Triggered when user clicks a pending attachment before sending.
-Payload: { attachment, index }
+Payload: { attachment: File, index }
 - messageRightClick: Triggered when user right-clicks a message.
-Payload: { message, position: { x, y } }
+Payload: { message, position: { elementX, elementY, viewportX, viewportY } }

 ***Exposed Element Actions:***
 - scrollToBottom: (smooth?: boolean) Scroll to the latest message; uses `autoScrollBehavior` when arg omitted.
-- addMessage: (message: { text, role, timestamp?, ...rest }) Add a message programmatically to the chat.
+- addMessage: (message: { content, role, timestamp?, id?, ...rest }) Add a message programmatically to the chat.
+Accepts both 'content' and 'text' fields for backwards compatibility.

 ***Notes:***
 - **Role-based system**: Messages use `role` property with values 'user' or 'assistant' (not participants)
 - **ChatGPT-style by default**: Assistant messages have transparent background and no border; user messages have bubble style
-- **Streaming support**: Bind `isStreaming` and `streamingText` to show real-time AI responses from OpenAI or similar APIs
+- **Streaming support**: Bind `isStreaming` and `streamingText` to show real-time AI responses from OpenAI or similar APIs. `streamingText` accepts both string and string[] (uses first element if array)
+- **Message content field**: Uses `content` field (OpenAI API standard) instead of `text`.
+Backwards compatible via `addMessage` action
+- **Attachments in events**: `messageSent` event includes attachments as File[] objects (not metadata), ready for base64 encoding with FileReader
 - **Markdown rendering**: Enable `enableMarkdown` to render bold, italic, code blocks, links, lists, headers with syntax highlighting.
 When disabled, newlines (\n) are still respected via CSS
 - **Attachments for AI**: Enable `allowAttachments` for vision models (ChatGPT Vision, Claude with vision) or document analysis
 - **Date separators**: Automatically shown between messages from different days